PrincetonUniversity/advanced-command-line/01_tmux/README.md

 tmux is a terminal multiplexer, allowing you to run other terminals inside of it.
 Through sessions, tmux helps you keep processes running while logged out of a cluster, as long as the server is running.
-You can do a lot with tmux, but we will focus on it's use as a session manager for remote servers and as a window manager.
+You can do a lot with tmux, but we will focus on its use as a session manager for remote servers and as a window manager.

 ## Installation